Khazul/roon-extension-deep-harmony-release/README.md

 #### Reset Configuration

 This allow full or partial reset of the extension configuration.
 It will not however effect Roon extension pairing, nor will you loose the remote of a remote with Harmony as this is ties to the selected remote identifier.

 **Yes - erase all settings** will remove all settings period.
 In general you should never need to do this.
 After doing this, you can still recover a remote pairing by selecting the remote identifier that was used before for the hub.
 There is no need to re-pair and setup the remote again with Harmony.

+**Yes - Roon pairing** will remove the Roon pairing token only.
+All Deep Harmony settings are preserved.
+Following use of this you should also remove the extension from Roon completely by clicking on _View_ in settings and then clicking _Remove_ next to the extension.

 **Yes - activities only** will remove all settings associated with activities (source and volume controls and control zone).
 Enabled hubs, associated remote identifiers and all hub based favourites will be preserved.

 #### Logging

 To facilitate diagnosing any issues you may encounter the extenion includes an extensive loggings system along with a web server to give easy access to those logs from another computer.
 As the Roon settings system does not appear have any means of clicking on a link within the settings UI, the link for accessing long is presented in a text box labelled _Logs (Copy the URL)_.
 If you click on this text, then it should be highlighthed and you should be able to copy it and paste it into the address bar of a web browser such as Chrome or Edge.
 The should result in downloading a zip file containing recent logs.

 ## Troubleshooting